icinganalysis/icinganalysis.github.io/content/basics/intermediate_toolset.md

 THE COST OF ALL NECESSARY SERVICING, REPAIR OR CORRECTION.

-The LGPL license is not entirely unique in this respect, as I have seen similar language for some commercial software.
+The LGPL license is not entirely unique in this respect, as I have seen similar language for other software, including LEWICE.
 For any software that you use, you should be familiar with the license.

 I have found the Python programming language to be the most productive, portable,